Alabama Medicaid Eligibility for Long Term Care: Income & Asset Limits

 When only one spouse of a married couple applies for Nursing Home Medicaid or a Medicaid Waiver, only the income of the applicant is counted.
 The income of the non-applicant spouse is disregarded and does not impact their spouse’s income eligibility.
 The non-applicant spouse, however, may be entitled to a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their applicant spouse.
 This is a Spousal Impoverishment Rule and is the minimum amount of monthly income to which a non-applicant spouse is entitled.

-The MMMNA in AL is $2,555 / month (eff.
-7/1/24 – 6/30/25).
+The MMMNA in AL is $2,643.75 / month (eff.
+7/1/25 – 6/30/26).
 If a non-applicant spouse has monthly income under this amount, income can be transferred to them from their applicant spouse to bring their monthly income up to this level.
-If the non-applicant spouse has income equivalent to $2,555 / month or more, the applicant spouse cannot transfer any monthly income to the non-applicant spouse.
+If the non-applicant spouse has income equivalent to $2,643.75 / month or more, they cannot receive any monthly income from their applicant spouse.

 Income is counted differently when only one spouse applies for Regular Medicaid / Medicaid for Elderly and Disabled; the income of both the applicant spouse and non-applicant spouse is calculated towards the income eligibility of the applicant.
 Furthermore, there is no Monthly Maintenance Needs Allowance for a non-applicant spouse.
 More on how Medicaid counts income.